roytang/blog/content/replies/2012/03/c3xlc98/index.md

 - AskReddit
 ---

-There's a help page: http://www.reddit.com/help \n\nAnd an FAQ page: http://www.reddit.com/help/faq\n\nAnd a search box on the right side of the page.\n\nEnjoy reddit!
+There's a help page: http://www.reddit.com/help

+And an FAQ page: http://www.reddit.com/help/faq

+And a search box on the right side of the page.

+Enjoy reddit!